InternetFriendsAdventures/InternetFriendsAdventures.github.io/games/MSPaintHellaFuntimeAdventureFriends/game2/dm.md

 Only significant landmarks are marked here.
 North on own island is Refugee camp.
 Down is a city, then boatyard, then below that is the observatory.
 Hidden waterfall to the left ish and below that is the canyon with river.
 Then docks downwards, then capital city, then graveyard.

 # Player Location
-Puffer: Sleeping in observatory
+Puffer: Sleeping in observatory.
+Well fed, so are companions.

 Flaame and Jellah: Running from Skeleton, heading towards Capital City.
+Both have not eaten, and will be hungry/thirsty soon.
+So will companions.

-Surge: Heading towards beach to camp for the night from Capital City
+Surge: Heading towards beach to camp for the night from Capital City.
+Needs to eat.

-Nib: Near Refugee camp
+Nib: Near Refugee camp.
+Has eaten and done everything properly the whole time.